Plantar Fasciitis and the 5 most common causes

 4) Running or walking uphill.

 Another common cause and irritation of Plantar Fasciitis is walking or running uphill.
-The position that the foot and ankle are forced into while walking uphill causes an excessive range of motion on the joints of the foot therefore causing the fascia and other connective tissues to be overstretched.
+The position that the foot and ankle are forced into while walking uphill causes an excessive range of motion on the joints of the foot.
+In turn, this causes the fascia and other connective tissues to be overstretched.

 5) Improper Stretching or warming up